 When you discover a discrepancy in your background check report, take these immediate actions:

-- Carefully Review Your Report: Stay calm and go through the report thoroughly.
+- Carefully Review Your Report: Stay calm and carefully examine the report.
 Look for both minor issues, like slightly incorrect employment dates, and major errors, such as inaccurate criminal or educational records.

 - Collect Supporting Documents: Gather documents that verify the correct information—employment contracts, certificates, or other official records can support your case.